Fibonalabs-Developers/ui-web-get-fibonalabs-boilerplate/Readme.md

-## Creating an App
+## Steps to Creating an App:

 Once you've given the npx command it prompts for asking ,

 Project Name- Mention the name of your project.

+Choose the framework- NExtJS, CRA

-UI Kit- Choose the type of UI kit of your choice among ANT Design,Material UI and Tailswind CSS.
+Choose the type of UI Kit- ANT Design, Material UI and Tailswind CSS.

 Once all these steps are done, and you’re good to go.